 I also really liked browsing Urban Handmade, where you can find handmade items from local artists.
 There are really unique and funny t-shirts, personal care items, license plate art, and much more.

 6. Pick apples or buy produce at a local farm

 Since Yellow Springs is in the center of farmland, it only makes sense to stop by a farm if you have the time.
 In the fall, you can pick apples at Peifer Orchards, and from June through December, you can buy locally-grown produce at their market.

 This is just a random photo, but I loved seeing this community table of free food for those who need it!

 Places to Stay in Yellow Springs

 This section contains affiliate links, meaning that I earn a small commission on any bookings made, at no extra cost to you.
 This helps me keep my blog running, so it means a lot if you book through these links!

-If you want to extend your day trip, there are a lot of cute Airbnbs in the area.
+If you want to extend your day trip, there are a lot of cute apartment rentals in the area.

 Despite growing up in Ohio, this is my first time writing about it haha.
 I’ll update this section with related posts when I have them, but in the meantime, here are some other posts to feed your wanderlust during this period of no travel.